Brown Sugar Bubble Tea

 Brown Sugar Bubble Tea ingredients in measuring cups and bowls, labeled.

-Store-bought tapioca balls are dried, so all you need to do is boil them in water to make them soft and chewy.
+• Tapioca balls: I get dried, vacuum-sealed tapioca balls, so all I need to do is boil them in water to make them soft and chewy.

 Step-by-Step Instructions